benotsman-youssuf/Blog-API/README.md

 # Blog API

 This is a RESTful API for a blogging platform.
 It allows users to register, log in, create, update, delete, and search for blogs.
-The API also includes user authentication and role-based access control.
+The API also includes user authentication, role-based access control, and comment management.

 ## Features

 - **Authentication**: User registration and login with JWT-based authentication.
 - **Blog Management**: Create, update, delete, and search blogs.
+- **Comment Management**: Add, update, delete, and retrieve comments on blogs.
-- **Pagination**: Supports pagination for listing blogs.
+- **Pagination**: Supports pagination for listing blogs and comments.
 - **Role-Based Access Control**: Admin-specific operations.
 - **Swagger Documentation**: API documentation using Swagger.